 Stainless steel, which is mostly iron, as well as 18% chromium and 8% nickel, is the most commonly used nickel alloy element of all.

-Though it also refers to a family of alloys, Inconel itself is a superalloy, or a high-performance alloy, that doubles as a family of alloys.
+Inconel is another superalloy, or a high-performance alloy, that doubles as a family of alloys.
 Inconel is known to display uncommonly high heat resistance.
 This alloy is made primarily of nickel, molybdenum, niobium, and chromium, along with minute amounts of aluminum, boron, carbon, cobalt, copper, manganese, phosphorus, silicon, sulfur, and titanium.
 Alloys in the Inconel family are well-suited to extreme environments, where they are commonly found as seals, combustors, gas turbine blades, nuclear pressurized water reactors, electric submersible well pump shafts, pressure valves, and more.

-Before nickel suppliers can refine and shape the element into usable parts and products, nickel must be extracted.
 Found deep within the earth, nickel is mostly mined in Russia, which carries 40% of the market, and Canada, which produces 30% of the world’s supply.
 Countries that produce the remaining percentages include Australia, Cuba, France, Indonesia, and New Caledonia.
 The United States produces very little new nickel; the only open mine here is located in the Upper Peninsula of Michigan.
 However, because consumers and manufacturers recycle nickel with such regularity, it is quite easy and inexpensive to work with an American supplier.